heavyblotto/memorativa/docs/design.md

 Relationships between objects can arise because we can perceive (internally) something of the "ideal element" between them.
 This perception of a conceptual relationship is the key to all analogical thinking.
 Pattern recognition depends on a foundational perception of the "ideal element" between objects.

-Analogy presumes the knowability of the unknown.
+Analogy presumes and relies upon the knowability of the unknown.

 - The procedure of classification of objects on the basis of their resemblance is the first step on the way of research by the inductive method.

 - Analogy (argument by analogy) can constitute the basis of hypothesis.

-- Scientific method, indeed, is mainly devoted to discovering means of so heightening the known analogy that we may dispense as far as possible with the methods of pure induction(2)
+- Scientific method, indeed, is mainly devoted to discovering means of so heightening the known analogy that we may dispense as far as possible with the methods of pure induction(3).

 ### Social media, its limitations, and the need for a new model